 This was the end product of agricultural system development because economies of scale made it impossible for local farmers to compete.
 Though the government could have maintained their existence, without the shift of large amounts of people out of the agriculture sector, it would’ve been very difficult to compete in the manufacturing and technology sectors, leading to a country being weak (and possibly conquered).
 Gardening and farming are humbling acts, and it may be worthwhile for a country to cultivate such values in urban dwellers.

 I hope not to be pigeonholed by cultural recipes but to be able to go to any supermarket and instantly know how to create a dish using fundamental principles of meats, vegetables, and so on.
 Any organization that is able to source foodstuffs and manufactures from the industrial food system in a non-generic and beneficial way will have a competitive advantage over those that pick the defaults.
 Due to labor and productivity reasons, there may be difficulty in sourcing everything locally, and it may not be a competitive advantage.
-Any country that improves their industrial food system will benefit greatly; any country that fails to do so risks the health of their nation.
+Any country that improves their industrial food system will benefit greatly; any country that fails to do so risks the health of their nation, especially if they mistakenly supplement poisons into their foods in the hopes of fortifying nutrition.

 Competition is sure to abound through human methods of competition without harm such as money, no different from a deer thrashing another deer’s antlers to maintain status hierarchies and the distribution of resources without harming the other.
 China pays around 1-2 dollars (I think AUD, but not sure) more for Australian lamb than other countries.
-Whether this represents a competitive demand or a lack of a beneficial long-term deal is unknown.
 Gulf countries also buy large amounts of Australian lamb.
 But the overall productivity of a region and the organization of groups of people will determine the resources they are able to acquire from the global marketplace of commodities such as gas and meats.